 Example 4: iPhone Graphical User Interface — Settings Included Apps

-TThis diagram was created in ConceptDraw PRO using the iPhone 6 Mockup, App Icons, Content Views, and Bars libraries from the iPhone User Interface solution.
+TThis diagram was created in ConceptDraw DIAGRAM v12 using the iPhone 6 Mockup, App Icons, Content Views, and Bars libraries from the iPhone User Interface solution.
 An experienced user spent 10 minutes creating this sample.

 The iPhone runs Apple's iOS mobile operating system.
 By default, an iPhone contains a variety of installed iOS applications for main user purposes, the icons for which can be found on the home screen.
 An overview of alerts from applications is available from iPhone Settings Notification Center that is illustrated in this sample.